somilshekhar/somilshekhar/README.md

 ## 🚀 Top Projects

 - **[Portfolio Website](https://new-portfolio-five-red.vercel.app/):**
-  My personal portfolio built with Next.js and Chakra UI, showcasing my projects, skills, and experience in a sleek, responsive design.
+  My personal portfolio built with React.js and Typescript , showcasing my projects, skills, and experience in a sleek, responsive design.

 - **E-Commerce Platform:**
   A full-featured e-commerce application with user authentication, product management, and payment integration, built using the MERN stack.